The French Tuck

 What is the French Tuck?

-The French tuck is a fashion technique, specifically a shirt cinching technique, wherein you tuck the front of your shirt in your pants (or skirt) and leave the rest to flutter carelessly into the wind.
-Basically, tuck shirt and leave!
+The French tuck is a fashion technique, specifically a shirt cinching technique, wherein you tuck the front of your shirt into your pants (or skirt) and leave the rest to flutter carelessly into the wind.
+Tuck the shirt and leave it out (partially, not a full tuck)!

 The orchestrated yet haphazard way of tucking your shirt gives your outfit a fun, spontaneous look, evoking a certain air of joie de vivre.

-The flattering manner of tucking one's shirt was seen throughout Queer Eye’s first season but only in the second one did it get a name.
-The signature style statement of Tan France continues to be popular.
+The flattering way to tuck one's shirt was seen throughout Queer Eye’s first season, but only in the second did it get a name.
+Tan France's signature style statement continues to be popular.

 Did Tan France really invent the French Tuck?

 This question has been making endless rounds online, and the answer is an unsurprising no. Tan France did not invent the French Tuck, and he certainly did not name it after himself.
 People in France have been implementing this style for years.
-Tan France, however, was the one who popularized it and pulled it into the spotlight.
+Tan France, however, popularized it and brought it into the spotlight.

-According to Tan, he saw the tuck some 20 years ago at a runway show and has been using it ever since.
+According to Tan, he saw the tuck about 20 years ago at a runway show and has used it ever since.
 He used the styling trick extensively in the second season of Queer Eye.
-When he needed a name for it, he came up with the ‘French Tuck’ because it felt cute.
+When he needed a name, he came up with the ‘French Tuck’ because it felt cute.

 On my last trip to France, whether I was in Paris or outside the City of Light, mannequins were wearing a French tuck partout (everywhere!)…

-If you are interested to read more on French fashion for me, check out “French Men’s Fashion – How To Dress Like A Parisian Man“
+If you are interested in reading more on French fashion, check out “French Men’s Fashion – How To Dress Like A Parisian Man“

 More on French fashion in general here.